 Speaker: Duke alumnus George L. Grody (class of 1981) spent 26 years at Procter & Gamble in Sales, Marketing, and General Management across the globe.
 His last assignment prior to retiring was as Director for Global Strategic Alliances, which entailed working with other companies and governments on co-technology and co-marketing deals.
 He’s been teaching in the Markets & Management Studies program at Duke University since 2008.

-Zoom details will be shared with confirmed registrants.
-This event is part of the Careers Beyond Academia series co-sponsored by The Graduate School, Duke Career Center, and the Office of Postdoctoral Services.
-Questions?
-Contact The Graduate School's professional development team at firstname.lastname@example.org.
+This event is part of the Mentoring and Communication series co-sponsored by The Graduate School and the Office of Postdoctoral Services.

-Professional Development, Careers Beyond Academia, Communication, Self Awareness, Leadership, Master's Series
+Professional Development, Communication, Self Awareness, Core Competencies, Master's Series